 Patent litigation expenses consist of legal fees and other third party costs incurred to prosecute cases of alleged patent infringement.
-Legal costs to prosecute the alleged patent infringement complaint are expensed as incurred with any potential gain on settlement to be recognized on realizations.
+Legal costs to prosecute the alleged patent infringement complaint are expensed as incurred with any potential gain on settlement to be recognized on realization.

-Patent litigation expenses for the three months ended March 31, 2017 were \$nil compared to \$nil for the three months ended March 31, 2016.
+Patent litigation expenses for the three months ended September 30, 2017 were \$45,642 compared to \$nil for the three months ended September 30, 2016.
+Patent litigation expenses for the nine months ended September 30, 2017 were \$125,727 compared to \$nil for the nine months ended September 30, 2016.

 On March 27, 2017, the Company filed a complaint against AirWatch LLC (AirWatch) in the US District Court for the District of Delaware for infringement of Route1's U.S. Patent No. 7,814,216 (the "216 Patent"), seeking damages and an injunction.
+On June 1, 2017, the Company served AirWatch with the complaint.

 Route1 alleges that AirWatch infringes on the 216 Patent through at least the operation of a cloud-based controller of what AirWatch refers to as "The AirWatch Enterprise Mobility Management System" (AirWatch EMM System) in order to facilitate secure communications between remote computing devices such as cell phones, remote computing devices and resources residing on corporate networks such as email and corporate intranets and application programs such as spreadsheets and word processors.